 That’s not to say one savings instrument is better than the other.
 401(k)s and Roth IRAs complement each other nicely in a retirement portfolio.

 When can I withdraw money from my Roth IRA?

-However, you also can withdraw your contributions at any time with no penalty or taxes.
-If you draw on the Roth’s earnings before you’re 59 ½, then you will get hit with a tax bill and a 10 percent early withdrawal penalty.
+You can withdraw your contributions at any time with no penalty or taxes.
+If you withdraw earnings from the Roth IRA account before you’re 59½, then you may get hit with a tax bill and a 10% early withdrawal penalty tax, unless an exception applies.
 And remember.
-At least five years must have passed since you first began contributing to a Roth IRA to make your first withdrawal.
+At least five years must have passed since you first began contributing to a Roth IRA account to make your first withdrawal.